 You can customize Firefox down to the tiniest detail.
 That includes giving the start page a makeover and making it more useful.
 It doesn’t matter whether you think of the home page or the New Tab page as your start page.
 Here are tips to revamp both.

 Firefox gives you three in-built options—Enhanced, Classic, Blank—for the new tab.
 I have never been able to tell the difference between Enhanced and Classic, both of which appear in the speed-dial format.
 Anyway, you can do away with these default options as described below.

 Get a Dedicated Add-on

 There are several add-ons designed to put the New Tab page on steroids.
-Super Start is one of them and is quite popular.
+Super Start [No Longer Available] is one of them and is quite popular.
 It gives you a visual way to maintain your bookmarks and also allows you to organize them into groups.

 Super Start comes with a handful of muted themes.
 A tiny notepad and a list of recently closed tabs are tucked away in the corner.
 The add-on preferences allow you to set Super Start as your home page, view the speed dial in text-only mode, add a search box, etc.

 New Tab Tools is also worth trying.
 It combines a speed dial with the launcher from the default home page.
 You can choose from a light and a dark theme, tweak the number and arrangement of tiles, and even add custom thumbnail images for the tiles.

 If visual appeal is all you want to add to new tabs, you’ll love Browser Backgrounds.
 Every time you open a new tab, it randomly displays an interesting background from a predefined set.
 Add your favorite photos and wallpapers to the mix.

 Personas Plus is another useful add-on to change Firefox skins quickly.